 Mountain West Football: Week 1 Winners and Losers

-Who came up big and who busted in the first full Saturday of Mountain West football?
+Who came out ahead and who left something to be desired in Week 1 of Mountain West football?

 Some encouragement and some letdowns from the week that was.